zesk/zesk/docs/cron.md

 To do so, set the globals:

-- `cron::page_runner` to `true`
+- `Module_Cron::page_runner` to `true`

 This extends your `Router` to add a special page which runs cron, and adds it to every page request.

 ## Debugging Cron tasks

 The best way to run cron tasks is to run them via a web browser and use a debugger.
-Enable `cron::page_runner` and ensure that the page is added to your web application, then debug the page itself.
+Enable `Module_Cron::page_runner` and ensure that the page is added to your web application, then debug the page itself.

 Similarly, you can use